 2c = 4 is different to x - 5 = -1.
 With the equation 2c = 4 we divide both sides by 2.
 The answer is c = 2.
 With x - 5 = -1 we add (-5) to both sides.
 The answer is x = 4 because -1 + (-5) equals 4.

 The linear equation examples below are more tricky.

 To solve the equation 2a + 2 - 4a = - 6, we first collect like terms.
 2a - 4a is -2a.
 The equation becomes 2 - 2a = - 6.
 Next we subtract 2 from both sides.
 The equation becomes - 2a = - 8.
 Next we divide both sides by negative 2.
 We are left with an answer of a = 4.

 The equations below involve division and or fractions.
 In the case of 4v / 5 = 8 we first multiply both sides by 5.
 Next we divide both sides by 4.
 The final answer is v = 10.
 We can always substitute the final answer into the original equation to see if it is correct.

 Equations is a GCSE Foundation and GCSE Higher topic.
 Experienced teachers will have their own unique approach when teaching how to solve equations.
 We recommend the balancing method as this is a common way to introduce the topic solving equations.
 As prerequisite topics we suggest: simplifying expressions, or substituting into expressions.

-The resource below shows an example of the balancing method as well as the function machine method.
+The image below shows an example of the balancing method as well as the function machine method.
 The equation 8a - 5 = 11 has been solved using the balancing method and the function machine method. a is the subject of the equation.